gkamita/B4x4/README.md

 ```

 <img src="demo/rcp_1.png" alt="rcp_1" width="600" height="450">
-In this case, there is very little light reflected and no peak is seen.
+In this case, there is very little light reflected and fringes are present instead of a prominent peak.

 ## Changing parameters